 Racers can register for PDF maps and complete the course when it is convenient for them.
 Once you register for the course, details on the course and safety information will be emailed to you within 10 days of registering.
 (Sometimes I am out playing in the mountains and do not have time to check registration in a timely manner.)

-AOYOT 2024 course will be announced in early 2024.
+AOYOT 2024 course will be announced in 2024 by March.
 Stay turned for more details.

 The older courses are from 2020, 2021, and 2022.